wp-plugins/remarks/readme.txt

 Intended Future Developments:

-1. Different pages for each breakdown by Author or Category.
-2. Line charts to show the number of posts over time.
+1. Line charts to show the number of posts over time.
-3. A globe showing the location of the majority of your commenters (based on their IP!)

 == Installation ==